 1. SILICONE ADHESIVE TAPES

 Silicone is considered almost exclusively when you talk about heat-resistant tapes.
-Silicone adhesives are often used in high-temperature aerospace, automotive, construction, and electrical applications; plus, silicone rubber is used for many high-temperature gaskets.
+Silicone adhesives are often used in high-temperature aerospace, automotive, construction, and electrical applications; silicone rubber is used for many high-temperature gaskets.

 2. KAPTON (POLYIMIDE) TAPE

-Kapton tape, also known as polyimide tape, is often used in aerospace applications due to its extreme heat resistance and insulating properties.
+Kapton tape, known as polyimide tape, is often used in aerospace applications due to its extreme heat resistance and insulating properties.

 Kapton can withstand temperatures ranging from -103°F to 500°F (-75°C to 260°C), but supposedly it has functioned in temperatures as low as -320°F to 752°F (-196°C to 400°C).